tq-systems/meta-tq/meta-tq/doc/README.TQMa8MxML.md

 ## Boot Device Initialisation

-### Bootable SD-Card
+### Bootable SD Card

 Complete system image:

 write *.wic Image to SD (offset 0)

-To create a bootable SD-Card with boot stream only (file name see above):
+To create a bootable SD card with boot stream only (file name see above):

-write bootstream at offset 33 kiB (0x8400) to SD-Card
+write bootstream at offset 33 kiB (0x8400) to SD card

 Example for Linux: